MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-page-types-and-layouts.md

 ## ListPlus page layouts

-The ListPlus pages’ primary purpose is to support users in managing or browsing a collection of data, e.g. entries, related to a specific business entity or event.
+The ListPlus pages' primary purpose is to support users in managing or browsing a collection of data, or entries, related to a specific business entity or event.
 For example, the *Customer Sales* page is a ListPlus page that shows sales numbers for a customer and providing dedicated viewing options for sales analysis.

 The ListPlus page type is a versatile means to support analysis and management tasks in a specific entity context (named by the page title).
 ListPlus pages can show persistent data about the entity/event in addition to giving options for how data is viewed or filtered.